Eustace, Texas: 2017 tornado

-2021 Gas leak
+2021 gas leak

-On November 12, 2021, a Gas leak that was caused by stress to a gas line started a town evacuation.
-The gas leak started in the morning, and a smell was noticed by many Eustace residents.
-In the afternoon, mayor received a message saying it was a leak of a toxic gas.
-Many residents flew to towns nearby, such as Athens and Mabank.
-Later in the very early morning, mayor declared Eustace was back to normal.
+On November 12, 2021, a gas leak that was caused by stress to a gas line started a town evacuation.
+The leak started in the morning, and a smell was noticed by many Eustace residents.
+In the afternoon, the mayor received a message saying it was a leak of a toxic gas.
+Many residents fled to towns nearby, such as Athens and Mabank.
+Later in the very early morning, the mayor declared Eustace was back to normal.